cosmycx/ethereum-private-blockchain/README.md

 ```
 $ mkdir chain-data
 ```
-then run geth to create a database that uses this genesis block:
+then run geth to create a database that uses the genesis block:
 ```
 $ geth --datadir ./chain-data init ./genesis.json
 ```
-Start the node on the blockchain:
+Start the node on the blockchain using the same chain-data directory:
 ```
 $ geth --datadir ./chain-data console
 ```
-console is added to have cloud same console access (to the JS console) after the node is started, otherwise you will have to start another terminal connect to the droplet and then attach to the running geth.
+console is added to have cloud same console access (to the __JS console__) after the node is started, otherwise you will have to start another terminal connect to the droplet and then attach to the running geth.

 In the geth JS console run admin.addPeer with the the saved enode info from the local machine:
 ```